Archive for the ‘Necklift / Neck Lift / Platysmaplasty / Turkey Gobblers / Neck Bands’ Category

 You have a neck muscle called the platysma that covers your neck from your chest to your face.
 This muscle during youth is tightly adherent to the underlying neck structures.
 When you age, the muscle eventually comes away from the neck’s deeper structures, contributing to the neck laxity and double chin appearance.

-The main way to improve this is to do a neck lift along with a lower facelift.
+The main way to improve this is to do a null along with a lower facelift.
 Liposuction is a very minimally invasive technique to slim down the neck and tighten the skin as well.
 But sometimes, the results you get with liposuction is limited, and more advanced techniques are needed to make your neck more shapely.

 Augmentation of your chin can help create a greater disparity between your face, chin and neck region.
-Chin implants can help improve the angles of your chin with your neck.
+Facial Implants can help improve the angles of your chin with your neck.
 Other options that are less invasive include volumizing your lower face.
 This can have a tremendous impact on pulling the loose tissues up towards the area under your chin and also create more of a covering effect for the contents below your jawline.

 Dr Young is located in Bellevue near Seattle, Washington